jhominal/pysynthetic-intellij/README.md

    * Add `python/src` to the SDK source paths
    * Warning: The downloaded source files are not an exact match for the compiled plugin.
 I do not know how to determine which commit matches a published plugin version.

+## New version publication

+ 1. Create tag
+ 2. Compile module to zip file ("Build/Prepare plugin module for deployment...")
+ 3. Push tag and master branch to GitHub
+ 4. Put zip file on GitHub
+ 5. Put zip file on plugins.jetbrains.com